dogusariturk/MaterialsFramework/docs/installation.md

 ### Extras Needing an Additional Install Step

 EqNorm, HIENet, NewtonNet, and AlphaNet need `torch-scatter` (NewtonNet also needs `torch-cluster`), installed manually from PyG's wheel index after installing the extra.
+EqV2 also needs PyG extensions installed manually from that wheel index.

 ALIGNN needs `dgl` instead, an undeclared dependency with no PyPI wheel for Python 3.12.
-Install it from DGL's own wheel index.
+Install it from DGL's own wheel indexes.

-CPU-based install commands for each calculator, run in the order shown:
+Run the install commands for each calculator in the order shown:

 === "ALIGNN"